 What makes your organization a great place to work?

 Mathematica hires energetic, talented individuals and provides an environment for them to help steer their work and their careers.
 Employees at all levels are selected for their superior experience, education, and training.
 Being an independent, employee-owned firm gives all of our colleagues a voice in defining and advancing our mission and vision; it also enhances our quality, accountability, and financial strength.
 Our staff aren’t just employees—they are owners working together to improve public well-being, and each one of them directly contributes to the company’s growth and success.

 How many early career professionals do you employ?

-About 8 percent of Mathematica's staff are early career professionals with one to three years of experience.
+Nearly ten percent of our staff are early career professionals with one to three years of experience.

-What is your employee breakdown in terms of highest degree achieved (Undergraduate, Masters, Doctorate)?
+What is your employee breakdown in terms of highest degree achieved?

 Thirty percent of our colleagues hold an undergraduate degree; 48 percent hold master’s degrees; and 18 percent hold doctorate degrees.
 Our experts’ fields of specialty include economics, sociology, survey research, public policy analysis, demography, education, and computer technology, among many others.